Yandy Díaz Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 14th in MLB.
+- The Blue Jays pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Blue Jays have the 18th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Blue Jays' 4.57 team ERA ranks 15th across all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs given up (20 total, 1.5 per game).
+- Blue Jays pitchers combine to give up 22 total home runs at a clip of 1.6 per game (fifth-most in the league).

-- The Blue Jays will send Berrios (0-2) to the mound for his third start of the season.
+- The Blue Jays will look to Kikuchi (1-0) in his third start this season.

-- In his most recent time out on Sunday, the right-hander tossed four innings against the Los Angeles Angels, allowing four earned runs while surrendering six hits.
+- His last appearance was on Sunday against the Los Angeles Angels, when the lefty tossed 4 1/3 innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.